SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

 1. Download and install `conda`.
 You are free to either install full `conda` or the much simpler version `miniconda`.
     The core difference between the two packages is that `conda` already comes with a lot of packages that you would normally have to install with `miniconda`.
 The downside is that `conda` is a much larger package which can be a huge disadvantage on smaller devices.
-Make sure that your installation is working by writing `conda help` in a terminal, and it should show you the help message for conda.
-If this does not work you probably need to set some system variable to point to the
+Make sure that your installation works by writing `conda help` in a terminal, and it should show you the help message for conda.
+If this does not work, you probably need to set some system variable to point to the
     [conda installation](https://stackoverflow.com/questions/44597662/conda-command-is-not-recognized-on-windows-10)